 Some more details on good LSAT scores for specific schools are discussed below.

-What LSAT Score Do I Need for Harvard?
+What Is a Good LSAT Score For Harvard?

 - LSAT 170